 What is PTSD?

-Post-Traumatic Stress Syndrome (PTSD) is a disorder characterized by a heightened response to a traumatic event in the past.
+Post-Traumatic Stress Syndrome (PTSD) is a disorder characterized by a heightened response to a traumatic event.
 This can result in feelings of persistent stress, anxiety, and fear, even when there is no immediate danger present.
 Those who suffer from PTSD often avoid situations that remind them of the traumatic event or place and may experience flashbacks.
 Military members who have seen combat are at risk for developing PTSD and this disorder can be difficult to treat and may even prevent them from living a normal life.
 By no means is PTSD limited to military members, however.
 PTSD can develop from any type of traumatic experience, either physical or emotional.
-It is often treated with various forms of therapy, medication, and, at times, stellate ganglion block (SGB) injections.
+It is often treated with various forms of therapy, medication, and at times, stellate ganglion block (SGB) injections.
 SGB for PTSD has recently gained worldwide attention due to the TV program “60 Minutes.”

 The stellate ganglion is a bundle of nerves that is located deep in the lower neck.
 It is located within the cervical sympathetic chain.
 Sympathetic nerves play a strong role in our fight-or-flight response.
 Injecting local anesthetic (numbing medicine) around these nerves is called a stellate ganglion block (SGB).
 SGB can help reset these nerves that are thought to be chronically in fight-or-flight response.
 Stellate ganglion block (SGB) injections need to be performed under either ultrasound and/or fluoroscopic guidance as there are major blood vessels and organs nearby.
 The SGB injection is not new and has been used for decades to treat conditions such as chronic regional pain syndrome (CRPS) of the upper extremity.
 More recently, SGB is being used to treat PTSD.

-PTSD is a potentially debilitating problem for anyone who has suffered a major traumatic event in their lives, not just military members.
+PTSD is a life altering problem for anyone who has suffered a major traumatic event in their lives.
+PTSD is not limited to military experience.
 Stellate ganglion blocks have shown promising results in recent studies and those who suffer from PTSD are encouraged to discuss the SGB procedure with a qualified physician.
 If you have PTSD and feel that you are stuck, or that you have worked very hard in therapy but have reached a plateau that you cannot pass, or feel the physical symptoms of PTSD such as tension, difficulty taking a deep breath, or racing heart will not improve, SGB may be a very good option for you.
-It is also important to know these injections are just one component of the treatment regimen and that continued therapy and medications under the direction of a mental health care professional are needed as well.
+It is also important to know these injections are just one component of the treatment regimen and that continued therapy under the direction of a mental health care professional is beneficial as well.